 HB654 (Guy) authorizes DMME to sponsor a statewide financing program for commercial solar, energy efficiency and stormwater investments.
 The effect would be to boost the availability of Commercial Property Assessed Clean Energy (C-PACE) in areas of the state where the locality has not developed a program of its own.

 SB542 (Edwards) repeals the sunset date on crowdfunding provisions and provides fixes for certain existing obstacles to this financing approach.
-The bill is the result of lessons learned in developing a 2019 “solar bonds” program for five commercial and non-profit customers.

-Customer rights to buy renewable energy
+Customer rights to shop for renewable energy